jsphuebner/esp-egycounter/README.md

 So finally we need to setup some low power Linux computer that runs most of the remaining software.
 I use a BeagleBone that comes with Debian Linux.
 All scripts are python, a weird mix of python 2 and 3.
 You need python-serial and paho-mqtt for Python.
 Also the mosquitto MQTT broker.
 That is pretty much it.
 I have it located near my Ethernet switch to not have to rely on a wifi connection.

 # Charging the battery
-Now lets look into how we can put energy into out battery.
+Now lets look into how we can put energy into our battery.
 I use an NMC battery that is well balanced and that I decided to run without BMS.
 That is not a brilliant idea and I don't recommend it and plan to change it.
 But somehow I have to explain the lack of any BMS communication in the scripts later.
 The battery has an easy SoC curve, it is 50.2V when full and about 40V when empty.
 By leaving some margin to these extremes I get away without the BMS.

 Ok, charging, finally.
 I use a Manson HCS-3604 switch mode power supply, rated 60V, 15A.
 You can use any switch mode supply you can get ahold of as long as it provides the correct voltage and sufficient power AND can be controlled externally.